 Tallinn boasts a thriving high-tech economy, too, which has earned it a reputation as Europe’s Silicon Valley.
 The young, entrepreneurial population supports a lively cultural and dining scene.

-Back on board this evening, enjoy another sumptuous dinner as we sail toward Russia.
+Back on board this evening, enjoy another sumptuous dinner as we sail toward Scandinavia.

 Helsinki’s grand squares and sacred Cathedral

-This morning the ship arrives to Helsinki as you're enjoying a breakfast that will power you up for walking and panoramic tours of the city today.
+Enjoy breakfast on board this morning, followed by an informative lecture, as you sail into beautiful Helsinki, Finland.
+You’ll have lunch on board before heading out on a panoramic afternoon tour of this magnificent city.
 Whether you’re viewing Helsinki’s 1852 cathedral, crossing one of its many parks or squares, or seeing yourself reflected in the glass of a brand-new building, you'll find that there’s an appealing orderliness and grace to this northern capital.
-Your panoramic city tour includes the bustling waterside Market Square (known locally as the Kauppatori) and Old Market Hall.
+Your tour includes the bustling waterside Market Square (known locally as the Kauppatori) and Old Market Hall.

 As you admire the stately government buildings of Senate Square, the impressive green domes of the Helsinki Cathedral watch over your progress.
 This neoclassical wonder — completed in 1852 as a tribute to Czar Nicholas I of Russia, the Grand Duke of Finland at the time — crowns the cityscape like a jewel.
 Today, it is the worship house for the city’s Evangelical Lutherans.
 Its high perch and its rooftop statues of the Twelve Apostles remind the devout of Helsinki that their god is ever-present.

 You'll also pass the Sibelius Monument, sculpted in tribute to the famed Finnish composer, and the remarkable Temppeliaukio Church, built into solid rock.
-Return for lunch on board; later, the ship sets off for Stockholm.
+Dinner this evening will be on the ship, following by onboard entertainment.

 Disembark the Ocean Odyssey, and take a panoramic city tour of Stockholm, and the Vasa Museum